QuarkChain/bench_kvdb/README.md

 # bench_kvdb

-A benchmarking tool designed to evaluate random read performance of traditional KV databases such as **PebbleDB**, specifically focusing on **IO operations per key read (I/O per GET operation)**.
+A benchmarking tool designed to evaluate random read performance of traditional KV databases such as **Pebble**, specifically focusing on **IOs operations per key read (I/O per GET operation)**.

 This project originated from research around the new trie database design proposed in the Base TrieDB repository (https://github.com/base/triedb/), the following design assumption is stated: